ChristophSchranz/Octoprint-PrePrintService/README.md

 ## Configuration

-Configure the plugin in the settings and make sure the url for the PrePrint service is
+Configure the plugin in the settings and make sure the url for the PrePrint service is set
 correct:

 ![settings](/extras/settings2.png)